• A cluster of tiny white flowers at the end of a stalk with a blurred background.

 Means of spread and distribution

-Poison hemlock produces abundant seed that can be easily spread by mowing or other equipment.
+Poison hemlock produces abundant seed that can be easily moved by mowing equipment and other machinery.

 Impact